distbit0/distbit.xyz/_posts/2026-05-19-malicious-futarchy-proposal-strategies.md

 Asset futarchy is hardest to attack when traders can cheaply correct incorrect prices.
 The proposal strategies below work by weakening that correction mechanism.
 Some only help -EV proposals.
 Others also help +EV proposals, which makes them more dangerous because they can become standard behavior rather than obvious abuse.

 Asset futarchy here means a governance system where a proposal passes if conditional markets predict ASSET will be worth more if the proposal passes than if it fails.
 PASS-ASSET is ASSET in the world where the proposal passes.
 FAIL-ASSET is ASSET in the world where it fails.
-The mechanism need not mean inflating token supply to pay for the proposal; the important feature here is that relative conditional prices decide execution. +EV means a proposal increases expected ASSET value, and -EV means it decreases expected ASSET value.
+The important feature here is that relative conditional prices decide execution. +EV means a proposal increases expected ASSET value, and -EV means it decreases expected ASSET value.

-## Resistance-Triggered Delivery
+## Resistance-Contingent Delivery

 A proposer promises value-creating work, but treats delivery as the backup plan.
 Their first choice is to pass the proposal by defending the PASS/FAIL spread, collect the proposal payout, and skip the work.

-Example: a proposer asks the DAO to approve a distribution deal.
+Example: a proposer asks the org to approve a distribution deal.
 The deal is valuable if they actually recruit the distributor and do the integration work, but costly for the proposer to deliver.
 Instead of doing the work by default, the proposer runs a buy wall that keeps PASS-ASSET above FAIL-ASSET, or above whatever PASS/FAIL spread the decision rule requires.

 If bearish traders sell only a small amount of PASS-ASSET, the proposer absorbs the flow, the proposal passes, and the proposer can skip the work but gets paid anyway.
 If bearish traders sell heavily, the proposer keeps buying PASS-ASSET as long as the total manipulation cost under non-delivery is below the cost of doing the work.
 Once non-delivery manipulation would cost more than delivery, the proposer delivers.
 Delivery then makes the defended PASS-ASSET price justified, so the earlier buy-wall purchases are no longer losses from defending an unjustified price.